The Complete Guide to Brand Design for Business Owners

 You must also know what file type (extensions) to use in each circumstance.

 The quality and flexibility of file types is important as well.
 Rastor files are built on pixels and have a defined size.
-Jpeg and PNG files are common rastor file types (see below).
+JPG and PNG files are common rastor file types (see below).
 However, resizing these images to fit certain spaces sacrifices resolution quality.

 But vector files do not have the same limitations of rastor images.
 These use proportional formulas instead of pixels.
 This makes them easy to resize without compromising the quality of the image.